1960–61 Silver Hut expedition: The Yeti Hunt

 Hillary chose the Rowaling Valley to start after three weeks acclimatizing; it was reputed to be a Yeti stronghold and where the supposed 1951 photographs of Yeti footprints had been taken.
-Doig said he would pay for a yeti, dead or alive, or for parts.
-They got a supposed yeti scalp, three Tibetan blue bear skins, a goat skin, a dried human hand, two small red pandas and a fox.
+Doig said he would pay for a Yeti, dead or alive, or parts.
+They returned with a supposed Yeti scalp, three Tibetan blue bear skins, a goat skin, a dried human hand, two small red pandas and a fox.

-They set up cameras, telescopes, tripwires and capchur guns around the Ripimu Glacier at 18000 ft feet.
-At the end of October they left for the Khumbu region via the Tashi Laptsas Pass, and borrowed a 200-year old Yeti relic at the Jhumjung Monastery.
+They set up cameras, telescopes, tripwires and capture guns around the Ripimu Glacier at 18000 ft feet.
+At the end of October, they left for the Khumbu region via the Tashi Laptsas Pass and borrowed a 200-year-old Yeti scalp from the Jhumjung Monastery.
 Hillary and Doig took the "scalp" to Chicago in December 1960.

 The Assault on Ama Dablam

-A party of leader Mike Ward and Barry Bishop, Mike Gill and Wally Romanes made the first ascent to the 22500 ft summit of Ama Dablam on 13 March, starting on 11 March.
-Hillary had expected just a preliminary look at what looked to be an "impossibility difficult" challenge; he was surprised, but wondered if the Nepalese government would have a problem about (lack of) permission to climb.
+A party of leaders Mike Ward and Barry Bishop, Mike Gill and Wally Romanes made the first ascent to the 22500 ft summit of Ama Dablam on 13 March, starting on 11 March.
+Hillary had expected just a preliminary look at what looked to be an "impossible difficult" challenge and wondered if the Nepalese government would take issue with their lack of permission to make the climb.
 The difficult section, the vertical rock of the first step, had been investigated on 24 and 25 March.
-In 1979 Peter Hillary’s party was climbing the face when they were struck by an ice avalanche.

-But eight days later a message arrived from the Nepali Foreign Secretary cancelling the party’s permit to climb Makalu in view of the "unauthorised ascent of AMADABLAM"; although their permit did authorise work in the Mingbo and to "climb adjacent peaks".
-However, through Desmond Doig who knew the new Prime Minister Dr Tulsi Giri, Hillary got permission to continue as a "special case" after writing an unqualified apology.
-Possible reasons for the official displeasure were international criticism of King Mahendra for shutting down Parliament, the wide publicity given to the ascent, and even because Hillary attended the state banquet on 27 February during Queen Elizabeth’s state visit in a lounge suit rather than in a dinner suit wearing his decorations (Sir Edward (sic) Hillary and Mrs E. (sic) Hillary had been invited at the last minute).
+Eight days later, a message arrived from the Nepali Foreign Secretary cancelling the party’s permit to climb Makalu.
+The reason given was the "unauthorised ascent of AMADABLAM", although their permit did authorise work in the Mingbo and to "climb adjacent peaks".
+Through Desmond Doig, who knew the new Prime Minister Dr. Tulsi Giri, Hillary got permission to continue as a "special case" after writing a letter of apology.
+Possible reasons for the official displeasure were international criticism of King Mahendra for shutting down Parliament, the wide publicity given to the ascent, or because Hillary attended the state banquet on 27 February, during Queen Elizabeth’s state visit, in a lounge suit rather than in a dinner suit with his decorations.
+Sir Edward (sic) Hillary and Mrs E. (sic) Hillary had been invited at the last minute.